guidebooks/store/guidebooks/knative/provision/quickstart/snippets/quickstart.md

 === "On minikube"

-    1. Install Knative and Kubernetes in a minikube instance by running:
+    You may choose to install Knative and Kubernetes in a [minikube](https://minikube.sigs.k8s.io/) instance.

         :import{../../../../kubernetes/minikube.md}